10-Day Scotland Itinerary (with 2-week extension)

 This is the hotel we stayed at and were happy, followed by the hotel we would’ve stayed at if we wanted to spend double the money on it:

-The Leonardo Edinburgh City is the best place to stay in Edinburgh Scotland
+Leonardo Edinburgh City hotel, best hotels in Edinburgh

 Top pick: Leonardo Edinburgh City